 Police Officers frequently file both workers’ compensation and personal injury claims when injured while driving in an RMP, riding a motorcycle, issuing a summons, or directing traffic.

 It’s not common for motorcyclists to get workers’ compensation since they’re usually not riding for work.
 But it does happen.
 We represented several motorcyclists including motorcycle police officers and a salesperson at Harley Davidson who was working at the time of their motorcycle accident.

 We represented a motorcyclist who worked for a Harley Davidson dealer.
 He had a motorcycle accident when he was hit by a car while riding a motorcycle to an event.
 He called New York’s Motorcycle Accident Lawyers and since our client had both a workers’ compensation claim and a personal injury claim we represented him for his personal injury claim and referred him to a workers’ compensation lawyer.

 Almost all construction site accidents involve both a workers’ compensation claim and a personal injury claim.
 In fact, most construction site accidents result in extremely valuable personal injury claims and have virtually unlimited insurance policies so you should always call a construction accident lawyer when you are injured on a construction site.

-An example is where a mason on elevated scaffolding accidentally drops cement or a tool on you.
+An example is when a mason on elevated scaffolding accidentally drops cement or a tool on you.
 You are an electrician working for a different company.
-You can sue the company employing the mason and probably other companies for personal injuries.
+You can file a lawsuit against the company employing the mason and probably other companies for personal injuries.